iamsinghrajat/async-cache/README.md

 async def func(*args, **kwargs):
     pass
 ```
+**Support**

-`async-cache also supports primitive as well as non-primitive function parameter.`
+*async-cache also supports primitive as well as non-primitive function parameter.`

-`Currently only LRU cache is supported.`
+Currently only LRU cache is supported.*